Combined Action Company Oscar

 Though much of the following material will be known to the CAP veteran, for the benefit of the reader who is not familiar with CAP, a synopsis of the history and origins of the program, and of Oscar company follows.
 I will examine the program and its origins, the terrain, climate, and people at Khe Sanh, the unit's history, and the campaign, with an emphasis on aspects not generally covered by the books on the subject, and a glossary of terms.

 (Note: This site represents the result of many years of investigative work and research.
 I have tried to be as accurate throughout as possible, but there is no such thing as 100% perfect.
 In cases where I was not present, I have relied on the accounts of those who were present and / or official records, correspondence, statements from comrades, friends and family, and other sources.
 Statements, quotes, poems, or any material other than my own reflect the views of those who made them.
-Neither this author nor this site assumes any responsibility for any errata made in good faith, nor for the views expressed other than my own.
+Neither this author nor this site assumes any responsibility for any errata made in good faith, nor for any of the views expressed other than my own.
 All the photos, documents, text, and other materials are copyright, and they belong solely to the authors, photographers, etc., who retain all rights to the materials.
 All material is copyright, and may not be used without express written permission of the owners or their heirs and assigns.
 All material used with the express permission of the owners, who are named where known.
 Unattributed material will be attributed when the owner contacts me.)